 Most of the known Slade branches in North America are believed to have originated in England.
 Many Slade lines in the US are well researched but lack the final connection back to their European ancestors.
 The project will help determine relationships between the several different Slade family lines in the US and eventually connect with the proper Slade ancestors in Europe.
 All Slade descendants worldwide are invited to join.

-If you like to know more about the Slade Surname DNA Project, want to join, or have additional questions, please do not hesitate to contact me by clicking on my name as compiler at the bottom of any page.
+If you like to know more about the Slade Surname DNA Project, want to join, or have additional questions, please do not hesitate to contact us.

 James L. Slade